 Treatment for Cocaine Addiction

-Successful treatment greatly depends on one’s motivation.
-Recovery is a lifelong effort, but though challenging, it is possible.
-Treatment is as invasive and restrictive as the addiction warrants.
-Typical treatments can include medical detox, residential (inpatient) treatment, and a transition into intensive outpatient (IOP) with group living, outpatient counselling, and support groups.
+Successful treatment depends on motivation.
+Recovery is a lifelong effort, but it’s possible.
+Treatment for cocaine addiction should match the level of addiction being dealt with.
+Typical treatments include medical detox, residential (inpatient) treatment, and a transition into intensive outpatient (IOP) with group living, outpatient counseling, and support groups.

 Detox